Do you like to scrapbook? Make your own greeting cards? Decorate bulletin boards?

 Which Cricut Machine Is Best?

-These next 2 videos might help you see some of the similarities and differences between the 2 Cricut machines.
+These next 2 videos might help you see some of the similarities and differences between the original Cricut Personal Cutter and the Cricut Expression machine.

 The first video shows what the Original Cricut Personal Cutter can do: